gSchool/ada-CS-Fundamentals-Internship/07-algorithms/05-sliding-window.md

 <!-- ======================= END CHALLENGE ======================= -->

 Without the sliding window technique, how could we implement this problem?
-We could implement a solution two nested loops, each maintaining a pointer for the start and end of our current subarray.
+We could implement a solution with two nested loops, each maintaining a pointer for the start and end of our current subarray.
 Take a look at the solution in full detail below.

 ```py
 def min_sum(numbers, k):